-Curated links have become considerably more popular among link builders and content creators alike in order to improve page rankings and the proliferation of a particular brand across the web.
+Curated links have become popular among link builders and content creators alike.

-In order to use them effectively to rank your website and grow your business, you need to understand what they are, how to acquire them, and how to put them into best practice.
+In order to use curated links effectively to rank your website and grow your business, you need to understand:

 The term curated essentially refers to something that is specifically chosen for a particular purpose and that is organized in such a manner as to help easily facilitate that purpose.

 In terms of art and other things, curated would apply to hand chosen pieces of a collection that best expressed the depth and value of the collection or showcased pieces of a particular value.

 More recently, the term has begun to be applied to links in the application of content and link building.

 Much like other types of curated content, curated links refer to links that are specifically chosen and added to existing content.
 That sounds simple, but it’s a bit more complicated than standard link building.

 If we take a given piece of content, say a post on watches, and that post is created and links to existing pieces are inserted to help with link building and site ranking and that post is allowed to sit, it will eventually lose relevance in favor of newer and fresher content.

 If you think of it as donuts, this piece is now the day-old donut that nobody wants.